Fox-ML-infrastructure/FoxML_Core/COMMERCIAL_LICENSE.md

 **Pilot Requirement:** All commercial licensing begins with a paid pilot.
 Pilot fees are non-refundable but credited toward the first-year annual license upon conversion.

+**Commercial licenses typically start in the low five figures annually, depending on team size and deployment scope.**

-**For pricing information, please contact the maintainer:**
+For detailed pricing information, please contact the maintainer:

 📧 **jenn.lewis5789@gmail.com**

 Specific fees, term length, and payment schedule will be set forth in one or more **Order Forms** or **Statements of Work** executed by the parties (collectively, "Ordering Documents").
 If there is any conflict between this License and an Ordering Document regarding fees, the Ordering Document will control.

-Pricing information is available by contacting the maintainer.
-Actual fees are determined by the Ordering Documents.
+Actual fees are determined by the Ordering Documents based on your specific requirements.

 **Payment Terms.**